Well this is going to be a quick one. The registration team lead by Mary pulled together the on line registration getting ready for Saturday Morning.

 We take all kinds of newspaper and magazines.
 This includes shredded paper.
 The kids had fun getting this stuff pushed back in the truck.

+Here are some of the volunteers that came out in the heat to help.
+It took us about five and half hours to load the truck.
 Here is Jim Gertis, our local bee keeper, who came to help.
 This is close to the end and our building is clearing out.
 He is readjusting the rollers we don't over work.

 Then at around 2:30 we were finished and now we will start all over.
 The money we raise goes to donating to events like the Georgia's Colonial Coast Birding and Nature Festival and last year we help build the Observation Tower at the Jekyll Island Welcome Center.
 One thing I learned about this is gathering up this newspaper is just the first step.
 Next time you buy computer paper look for the recycle label.
 Thanks to all who came out to help.